What is a "Permanent Resident Visa"?

 If you are viewing this page, you may be thinking, "Let's get a Permanent Resident visa!”
 Or “How can I get a Permanent Resident visa?”
 You may have heard about it from your friends or from the community, but you are not sure how much of the information is true.

-As the name implies, a Permanent Resident visa is a visa that allows you to continuously reside in Japan unless it is revoked, and there are no restrictions on your activities (work restrictions) or period of stay in Japan.
+As the name implies, Permanent Residency is a status of residence ("visa") that allows you to continuously reside in Japan unless it is revoked, and there are no restrictions on your activities (work restrictions) or period of stay in Japan.
 In short, it is a visa that allows you to stay in Japan without the need to renew your period of stay, just like a Japanese national (excluding the right to vote).

 Some people often misunderstand that a Permanent Resident visa allows you to bring your family and relatives from your home country to Japan.
 Please note that a Permanent Resident visa is granted only to you.